kumarmohit24011/toDoNote/blueprint.md

 ## Overview

 ToDoNote is a simple and beautiful To-Do list application for Flutter.
 It helps users organize their tasks, set due dates, and receive notifications.
 The app features a modern, clean UI with both light and dark themes, and leverages Firebase for cloud storage and real-time data synchronization.
+It also includes a home screen widget to view active tasks at a glance.

 ## Design & Features